 The surgery building was opened in 1984 and is the result of extensive conversion works to the old Sowerby Bridge Police Station.
 Facilities are good, but we are always trying to improve them.

-The practice employs an Advanced Nurse Practitioner, a Sexual Health Specialist Nurse as well as 2 Practice Nurse’s and 1 Healthcare Assistant.
+The practice employs an Advanced Nurse Practitioner, a Sexual Health Specialist Nurse as well as 1 Practice Nurse, a trainee nurse associate and 1 Healthcare Assistant.
 On occasions you may feel your problem is more properly dealt with by the nursing staff.
 They run sessions for childhood vaccination, holiday/travel vaccination, wound dressing, cervical smears and HRT / contraceptive follow up.
 The nursing team are also available for advice over the ‘phone; leave your contact details with the receptionist and the nurse will contact you.

 The surgeries opening hours are 8.00 – 6.30pm.
 However, on a Monday we provide an extended clinic and open until 8pm.
 There are surgeries throughout the day as indicated in the Hours section.